vrm-c/vrm.dev/content/en/docs/vrm/how_to_make_vrm/_index.md

 The figure above provides an overview of converting humanoid 3D models to VRM.

 The detailed walkthrough is presented in the first two sections below.
-The last section is about VRM model testings such as LookAt, BlendShape.
+The last section is about VRM model testings such as eye movement and expression.